shwethakunjur/comp423-course-notes/docs/tutorials/rust-setup.md

 > **Make sure Docker is running before proceeding**

 **Start your environment**

-* Install VS Code.

-* Open your directory where you configured your Dev Container in VS Code.

-* Install the Dev Containers VS Code extension.

 * Open the command palette in VS Code.
 In the menu bar, select View > Command Palette.